researchaccelerator-hub/distributed-crawler/docs/architecture.md

 # Architecture Overview

-The Telegram Scraper is designed as a modular, scalable system that can operate in multiple execution modes depending on your needs.
+The Distributed Crawler is designed as a modular, scalable system that can operate in multiple execution modes depending on your needs.
 This guide explains the system architecture, components, and execution modes.

 ## System Architecture

 ```
 ┌─────────────────────────────────────────────────────────────┐
-│                    Telegram Scraper                        │
+│                    Distributed Crawler                        │
 ├─────────────────────────────────────────────────────────────┤
 │  CLI Interface (main.go)                                   │
 │  ├── Configuration Management                              │